 financial aid: Federal Aid

-The US Department of Education provides aid to citizens of the US to pursue higher education.
+The US Department of Education provides aid to citizens (and eligible non-citizens) of the US to pursue higher education.
 Federal aid typically includes federal Direct and Perkins Loans, grants and work-study funds.
 Subsidized and unsubsidized Direct Loans are federal, low-interest loans.
 Subsidized loans are need-based and the federal government pays the interest while you are enrolled at least half-time.

 Federal Perkins Loan amounts vary (generally a maximum of $4,000 per year) and are repayable at 5 percent annual interest beginning nine months (for new students) after you cease to be enrolled at least half-time.
 You may have up to ten years to repay the loan.